 - Click on Spam Filter.

 - Tick “Switch on spam filtering for this email address” then select “Mark Spam messages by adding the following text to message subject” and give a meaningful name in the field.

 - Under Advanced settings, set the “Spam filter sensitivity” to a value either 4 or 5 to begin with.

 You can also add certain email addresses and domain names to the White list (always deliver) and Black list (always block).
 In this example, conetix.com.au has been added to the White list so all mail from conetix.com.au will always be delivered.
 Click “OK”.

 In the email application on your computer you should see spam emails tagged with the “***SPAM***” tag, and legitimate emails with a normal subject heading.
 This example is using Microsoft Outlook 2010.

 If you notice that spam is still getting through untagged, or legitimate mail is getting tagged as spam, you’ll need to change the sensitivity accordingly in step 4.

-Once you are satisfied that spam is being tagged, and legitimate mail is not, log back into the control panel and under the Spam Filter settings change the settings to “Delete all spam messages”.
+If you are satisfied that spam is being tagged, and legitimate mail is not, you can opt to log back into the control panel and under the Spam Filter settings change the settings to “Delete all spam messages”.